Risk-based Security Measure Allocation Against Injection Attacks on Actuators: Problem Formulation

 In our setting, the defender determines the attack matrix $B_a$ such that $\text{CVaR}_{\alpha}q(B_a,\delta)$ (given $\alpha$) is minimized.
 To this end, \textit{Problem 2} can be reformulated as

 Although CVaR is a convex function, there are three difficulties in solving \eqref{problem_1}.
 Firstly, $q(\cdot)$ is non-convex in the design variable $B_a$, which we address in Section \ref{sec:SDP_1}.
 Secondly, the design variable $B_a$ is binary $(C2)$ which makes the design problem non-convex, and we address this issue in Section \ref{sec:SDP_3}.
 Finally, CVaR cannot be efficiently evaluated exactly since $\Omega$ is continuous.
 We describe an empirical approach to solve \eqref{problem_1} in Section \ref{sec:SDP_2}.
-Before we discuss the solution to \eqref{problem_1}, we briefly discuss the relation between \eqref{eqq4} and other attack impact metrics in the literature.
+Before we discuss the solution to \eqref{problem_1}, we briefly discuss the relation between \eqref{eqq4} and other attack impact metrics in the literature. \begin{remark}[Relation between Problem \ref{problem_0} and a {Stackelberg} game] Problem 2 can be related to a {Stackelberg} game \cite{pirani2021game} as follows.
+The defender first selects the action ($B_a$), i.e., which actuators to protect.
+Then, the adversary selects the attack $(a\in \ell_{2e})$ through the unprotected actuators and computes the optimal attack by solving (5).
+Thus Problem 2 can also be viewed from a game theoretic point of view. $ \triangleleft$ \end{remark} \begin{remark}[Boundedness of risk metric] The concept of risk is sensible when it is finite.
+In our setup, the risk is finite if the random variable $q(\cdot)$ is finite.
+Thus, in the rest of the sequel, we assume that $q(\cdot,\delta)$ is bounded $\forall \delta \in \Omega$.
+Since the closed loop system is stable, the value of $q(\cdot,\delta)$ in \eqref{eqq4} is unbounded iff $||y_p[\cdot,\delta]||_{\mathcal{L}_2}^2$ is unbounded, which consequently is unbounded iff $||a[\delta]||_{\mathcal{L}_2}^2$ is unbounded.
+But we know that $||a[\delta]||_{\mathcal{L}_2}^2 \leq \epsilon_a$ where $\epsilon_a$ is bounded.
+Thus the assumption on the boundedness of the random variable $q(\cdot)$ is logical.$ \triangleleft$ \end{remark} \begin{remark} When $\alpha \to 1$, the optimization problem \eqref{problem_1} minimizes the worst case impact \eqref{eqq4} across all uncertainties.
+However, as explained in Example \ref{ex_first} and \cite{muller2018risk}, such approaches can be conservative. $ \triangleleft$ \end{remark}